Atsuko Seki

 Atsuko Seki (born 1964 in Tokyo) is a Japanese pianist.

-Biography

 Seki received her education at Musashino School of Music, Tokyo (1983–90).
 She then continued her education at Music Academy Dortmund.
 Seki won, ex-aequo with Hideyo Harada, the IV Schubert Competition (1991), and was awarded the IX José Iturbi Competition (1994)'s 3rd prize.
 She has recorded three CDs.